Travel advice for Iceland

 Make sure to read our article about the best places to see the Northern Light in Iceland.

 An ideal strategy for securing a sighting is to join a Northern Lights tour.
 These tours employ experienced guides who are skilled at reading weather patterns and know all the secluded viewing spots.
-They can also provide tips on how to capture the perfect Northern Lights photo, a tricky challenge that many travellers strive to master.
+They can also provide tips on how to capture the perfect Northern Lights photo, a tricky challenge that many travelers strive to master.

 While the potential to see the Northern Lights in January is high, the dances of the Aurora Borealis are subject to weather conditions.
 As they occur high in the Earth's atmosphere, the sky needs to be clear, and darkness (away from artificial light) is crucial.
 Solar activity also plays a role in determining the Northern Lights' visibility—the more solar activity, the more likely an aurora display.